What Is Tonsillitis?

 Tonsillitis is usually caused by a virus such as:

-Anyone at any age can get tonsillitis.
-Strep throat is most common in kids and teens ages 5 to 15.
+Anyone at any age can get tonsillitis, but it's more common in kids than adults.
+Strep throat is most common in kids and teens 5–15 years old.

 How Is Tonsillitis Diagnosed?